uber/tchannel/README.md

 TChannel frames have a fixed length header and 3 variable length fields.
-The underlying protocol does not assign meaning to these fields, but the included client/server implementation uses the first field to represent a unique endpoint or funciton name in an RPC model.
+The underlying protocol does not assign meaning to these fields, but the included client/server implementation uses the first field to represent a unique endpoint or function name in an RPC model.
 The next two fields can be used for arbitrary data.
 Some suggested way to use the 3 fields are:

 * URI path, HTTP method and headers as JSON, body